jnozzi/cocoadev.com/SiteContent/General/TomHancocks.markdown

 ----

-Yeah, well i have only been doing it a few days, and it just already feels so much nicer, though it will still take a while to move from RB completely --[[TomHancocks]]
+Yeah, well i have only been doing it a few days, and it just already feels so much nicer, though it will still take a while to move from RB completely --General/TomHancocks

 ----
 Talk to us 6 months from now.
 RB makes easy stuff easy, but hard stuff damn near impossible! ;-) You'll be at your RB level and probably beyond in that time, provided you stick with Cocoa during those six months. -j